Photo/Tomohiro Watanabe

 To coincide with the discussion on the theme of "Skiing faster on moguls," Nishi and Horishima have prepared five methods for skiing faster on mogul slopes

-These will be introduced in videos at a later date.
+These will be introduced in videos later.

 Nobuyuki Nishi